Summer Class Registration Ends Today

 Oxford College for Women

-The Oxford Female Institute and the Oxford Female College merged in 1867 and were re-chartered as the Oxford College for Women in 1906.
-For many years, the local chapter of the DAR met in the ballroom, and that tradition has been recently revived.
 In 1976, the building was placed on the National Register of Historic Places and listed by its original name--Oxford Female Institute.
-The building served as a women's dormitory until the mid-1980s when it was used to house graduate students.
+The building was a women's dormitory until the mid-1980s, when it was used to house graduate students.
 Miami University closed the building in 1998.

 • Miami University Performing Arts Series